BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/oo_design.md

 This makes it easier to know *where* in the code to look when you want to add a feature or fix a bug.

 It helps to *increase cohesion* and *reduce coupling*...
 If there are two objects with related (but separate) responsibilities, you can change the implementation of one without affecting the other.

 Objects can communicate through the same stable *interface* without regard for the *implementation*.

 ---

-# Shallow Hierarchies
+## Shallow Hierarchies

-OO systems rely on pointers, so there's a risk of confusing designs, including:
+Object-Oriented systems can , so there's a risk of confusing designs, including:

-  * deep hierarchies
+- Deep hierarchies
-  * parallel hierarchies
+- Parallel hierarchies
-  * cycles
+- Cycles

 It's best if dependencies are *one-way* and hierarchies are *shallow*.